dtg3/sevo-git-research/presentation/presentation.md

  * Allows for multiple work flows

-Why does this matter?
+## Why does this matter?

-  * Better support for aglie developement
+  * Better support for agile developement
   * More flexible collaboration / workflow
-  * Quickly Gaining Popularity
+  * Quickly gaining popularity
     - Used by many large open source projects
       + Linux
       + Ruby